ChameleonCloud/docs/source/technical/networks.rst

    | updated_at        | 2018-03-23T23:50:11Z                 |
    +-------------------+--------------------------------------+

-You may specify other Subnet options with the appropriate flags, which you may view by simply typing the command:
+To see more options when creating a subnet, use the following command:

 .. code-block:: bash

-   openstack subnet create
+   openstack subnet create --help

-For example, you may specify DNS nameserver IP addresses with ``--dns-nameserver <nameserver_ip>``.

 Creating a Router
 _________________

-You may create a Router by using the command:
+To create a router, use the following command:

 .. code-block:: bash

    openstack create router <router_name>

-You may receive output that looks like this:
+Your output should look like:

 .. code::